alexkeizer/phd-y1-review/notes/Draft V2.md

 The main innovation in this project will be to build proof automation in Lean for translation validation on this compiler IR.
 That is, given a source and target program (potentially including holes), will automatically decide the correctness of the transformation.
 To do this in the presence of side-effects, I'll build a symbolic simulator.

->[!TODO]
->Do I mention my work on LNSym here?

->[!TODO]
->- [ ]  Read/skim through Alive.
-I should briefly contrast what I propose to do here with Alive's approach (which is not applicable because it uses SMT solvers).
->- [ ]  How much detail do I need to give about how I propose to build a symbolic simulator (e.g., whether it's proof-producing metacode vs a verified simulator a la katamaran)

 ### Refinement and Undefined Behaviour

 So far, we've talked about semantic equivalence as the condition for correctness of an optimisation, but in reality it's a bit more complicated because of the notion of undefined behaviour (UB).
 In short, if a program has UB, it's legal to change the program to anything.
 Conversely, if a source program is fully defined, then it's illegal to introduce UB in the target.
 The corresponding relation between programs is called *refinement*.

->[!TODO]
-> Does `arith` have the same UB/poison semantics as LLVM IR?
-Does it matter, or can we just formalize it as if it did?

->[!TODO]
->I wanted to talk about changing the verified peephole rewriter to work with refinement in this section, rather than straight equivalence, but maybe that's not relevant since we've not talked about changing it to work with side-effects either.

 ### Related Work

 We can broadly categorise earlier efforts to apply formal methods to LLVM into those that formalise the semantics of LLVM, but perform manual proofs (e.g., VeLLVM [[@zhaoFormalVerificationSSABased]], [[@zhaoFormalizingLLVMIntermediate2012]] or work by Zakowski et al. [[@zakowskiModularCompositionalExecutable2021]]) and tools like Alive ([[@lopesAlive2BoundedTranslation2021]]) that perform fully automated translation validation, but rely on SMT solvers.
+AliveInLean is a prototype that shows how to increase trust without sacrificing automation, but this project still trusts the SMT solver, and does not support reasoning about memory [[@leeAliveInLeanVerifiedLLVM2019]].

 More broadly, CompCert ([[@leroyCompCertFormallyVerified]]) and CakeML ([[@kumarCakeMLVerifiedImplementation2014]]) are examples of fully end-to-end verified compilers.
 More recent work by Mullen et al. [[@mullenVerifiedPeepholeOptimizations2016]] argues for peephole rewriting as a way to lower proof burden in CompCert development, but they still prove these rewrites manually.

 Katamaran [[@keuchelVerifiedSymbolicExecution2022]] is a symbolic simulation tool written in a different ITP.
 However, this project focusses on being able to run the simulator outside of the ITP environment, hence eschewing meta-programming.
 Our main purpose is modular proof automation, so being tied to Lean is no problem for us, allowing us to make different implementation choices.

->[!TODO]
->Should I add a section about justifying our chosen semantics?
-Currently we do cosimulation for the bv fragment of LLVM in the lean-mlir repo, but there were some concerns about how this will work with UB.
-Interestingly, VeLLVM has an executable semantics, so I could do cosimulation testing against that.
->Of course, I'm operating on arith+ptr+scf MLIR dialects, rather than LLVM IR, but this is justified as these dialects are intended as simply chopping up parts of LLVM; their intended semantics should be 1:1 translations of specific fragments of LLVM.

-## Translation Validation for Code Generation
+## Scaling High-Assurance Translation Validation to Authoritative ISA Models

 After performing optimisations on the level of our compiler IR, we need to lower this representation to assembly.
 We'll do this in a very similar way, by phrasing instruction selection as rewrites that match for a compiler IR program fragment and rewrite it to an assembly program fragment.
 By following a similar approach, we can hopefully reuse some of the infrastructure we developed in the previous chapter.

 ### The RISC-V Dialect

 Lopoukhine et al \[CITATION NEEDED] have developed a set of MLIR dialects that together model RISC-V assembly.
 Representing our target for code generation as an MLIR dialect allows us to use Lean-MLIR, enabling reuse of the core datastructures provided by the framework, but the benefits extend much further!
-Namely, depending on which of the dialects provided by Lopoukhine et al. we choose, we can model  assembly: (a) in its traditional form, operating on registers and including unstructured branching, (b) as an assembly-like SSA IR, effectively having a representation of RISC-V assembly before register allocation, or (c) as an IR for RISC-V assembly with structured control (i.e., explicit for and while loops).
+Namely, depending on which of the dialects provided by Lopoukhine et al. we use, our representation of assembly can (a) be either register allocated, or as an assembly-like SSA IR, and (b) use either structured (for/while loops) or unstructured control flow (branches).

->[!TODO]
->Reword the preceding sentence to make it clear that (b) and (c) are separate dimensions: we can have SSA+SCF, or Registers+SCF, or SSA+UCF (or indeed Register+UCF, which is option (a)).

-We'll use these progressively lower level IRs as targets for our code generator, explicitly separating the instruction selection pass, which we'll implement via a simple rewriter, from the register allocation pass.
+We'll use these progressively lower level IRs as targets for our code generator, explicitly separating the instruction selection pass, which we'll implement via a simple rewriter, from a register allocation pass.
 Finally, recall that we chose to stick to structured control flow in the optimisation pass to preserve structure.
 We'll do the same in the code generator, postponing the lowering from structured into unstructured control flow to the last moment.

->[!TODO]
->Come up with some cute conclusion sentence of the last paragraph, touting the benefits of using such a progressive lowering architecture

 ### Semantics for RISC-V

 So far, we've eliminated any reliance on SMT solvers in pursuit of a smaller trusted code base.
 But recall that the semantics model of whichever language we choose to prove things about are also a crucial part of the trust story.
 In the end, if we run our compiler on actual hardware, then a proof of correctness is only good so long as the actual hardware behaves the same as our model of the instruction set architecture (ISA).